 Seneca Lake is the largest of New York’s glacial Finger Lakes and the deepest glacial lake entirely within the state.
 As the world’s lake trout capital, it hosts the National Lake Trout Derby.
 Seneca Lake is a large body of water with a surface elevation of 445 feet (136 meters) and a depth of almost 600 feet (183 meters).
 Due to this, it produces the ideal setting for grape production and is the backbone of the Finger Lakes wine industry.
 It also features a typical aquatic population for big deep lakes in the northeast, with cold water fish like lake trout and landlocked Atlantic salmon and warm-water fish like smallmouth bass and yellow perch.

 Cayuga Lake is the longest of the glacial Finger Lakes in central New York, with the second-largest surface area (slightly less than Seneca Lake) and volume.
 It has a surface elevation of 381 feet (116 meters).
 The Cayuga people were the first settlers in the area, hence the lake’s name.
 The fish population is under management, and substantial sport fishing is practiced, with anglers targeting smelt, lake trout, and smallmouth bass.

 8. Oneida Lake, New York

-With a total size of 79.8 square miles (207 sq km), Oneida Lake is the largest lake in the state of New York and lies at a total elevation of 368 feet.
+With a total size of 79.8 square miles (207 square kilometers), Oneida Lake is the largest lake in the state of New York and lies at a total elevation of 368 feet (118 meters).
 Oneida Lake is sometimes referred to as the “thumb” of the Finger Lakes, even though it is not geologically one of them.
 Walleye can be found in shallow water in spawning regions and streams in the spring.
 Due to its shallowness, its surface freezes hard in the winter.
 Therefore, ice fishing and snowmobiling are popular winter activities.